MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/best-practices.md

 ms.reviewer: v-brycho
 ---

-# Best practices for converting and optimizing real-time 3D models for use in Dynamics 365 mixed-reality applications
+# Best practices for converting and optimizing real-time 3D models for use in Dynamics 365 Guides and Power Apps mixed-reality components

-This topic covers best practices for converting and optimizing 3D models to work with [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality applications.
+This topic covers best practices for converting and optimizing 3D models to work with Dynamics 365 Guides and for apps created in Power Apps that include mixed-reality components.

 ## Reduce materials and surfacing